ACER continued

 ACER pensylvanicum 'Erythrocladum'

-A striking small tree with incredible bright pink bark, striped white, in winter.
+A striking small tree with incredible bright orangey-pink bark, striped white, in winter.
+Typically they drop their leaves early in the autumn, though leaf fall is preceded by bright yellow autumn colour.
 This has a reputation for being difficult to grow, but that depends on your site.
 They dislike being too wet in winter, but don't like to dry out in summer.
 Maples are often perceived to dislike windy sites, but good air movement is important in helping prevent fungal problems during mild, wet winters.
-If your soil is good, this tree will be a dramatic winter feature for many years.
+If your soil is good, this tree can be a dramatic winter feature for many years.
 3m

 Acer rubrum